KarlK90/yaemk-split-kb/docs/index.md

 # Features of the YAEMK

 * Split-Keyboard with 5 rows by 8 columns matrix with columnar stagger.
+Key layout testers for print available!
 * All 64 to 66 Keys are MX-compatible and hot-swapable.
 * The thumb-cluster is configurable in 4 different configurations, just solder the hot-swap sockets to your needs.
   + 4x1u, 2x2u, 2u+2x1u or 2x1u+2u configuration possible.